citcon-aoyansheng/xcode-libarclite/README.md

 # Xcode libarclite

 >
 clang: error: SDK does not contain 'libarclite' at the path '/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/lib/arc/libarclite_iphonesimulator.a'; try increasing the minimum deployment target

+There are three solutions

+### Copy the missing files directly

 Copy the entire arc directory into your new Xcode directory